vectordotdev/vector/docs/specs/component.md

     in JSON representation.
 * Logs
   * MUST log a `Events sent.` message at the `trace` level with the defined properties as key-value pairs.
-It MUST NOT be rate limited.
+  * MUST NOT be rate limited.

-#### BytesSent
+#### ComponentBytesSent

-*Sinks* that send events down stream, and delete them in Vector, MUST emit a `BytesSent` event immediately after sending bytes to the downstream target, if the transmission was successful.
+*Sinks* that send events down stream, and delete them in Vector, MUST emit a `ComponentBytesSent` event immediately after sending bytes to the downstream target, if the transmission was successful.
 The reported bytes MUST be before compression.

 Note that for sinks that simply expose data, but don't delete the data after